py60800/tunedb/README.md

 **Important:** TuneDB has been developed primarily for a Linux Desktop and has been compiled and adapted for Windows.

-Windows version is distributed as source code and will soon be available as binary.
-(Installation procedure is described [Here](https://github.com/py60800/tunedb/blob/main/WINDOWS.md))
+Linux users must build and install TuneDb from the source code (procedure described hereafter)

+Windows users can [download a prebuilt binary](Windows/TunedbWindows.zip) or [build it from the source](https://github.com/py60800/tunedb/blob/main/WINDOWS.md)

-Note that MP3 playing depends on your own collection MP3 files.
+**Note that MP3 playing depends on your own collection of MP3 files.**

 ## Technical details